MicrosoftDocs/sql-docs/docs/2014/database-engine/configure-the-index-create-memory-server-configuration-option.md

 ms.assetid: 3d722d9b-bada-4bf5-a9d7-bfc556bb4915
 caps.latest.revision: 28
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Configure the index create memory Server Configuration Option
-  This topic describes how to configure the **index create memory** server configuration option in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  This topic describes how to configure the **index create memory** server configuration option in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 The **index create memory** option controls the maximum amount of memory initially allocated for creating indexes.
 The default value for this option is 0 (self-configuring).
 If more memory is later needed for index creation and the memory is available, the server will use it; thereby, exceeding the setting of this option.
 If additional memory is not available, the index creation will continue using the memory already allocated.

  **In This Topic**